-New York - In a lecture on Saturday December 6 in New Jersey, MWN co-founder and Editor-in-Chief, Samir Bennis shed light on the questions of the so-called Western Sahara.
+New York - In a lecture on Saturday December 6 in New Jersey, MWN co-founder and Editor-in-Chief, Samir Bennis shed light on the questions of the Western Sahara.

-New York – In a lecture on Saturday December 6 in New Jersey, MWN co-founder and Editor-in-Chief, Samir Bennis shed light on the questions of the so-called Western Sahara.
+New York – In a lecture on Saturday December 6 in New Jersey, MWN co-founder and Editor-in-Chief, Samir Bennis shed light on the questions of the Western Sahara.

 At the outset of his lecture, Mr. Bennis stated that the three elements that support Morocco’s legitimate claims over the Sahara.
 In this regard, he said that Morocco’s position is based on three factors:

 1- The historical ties of sovereignty between Moroccan sultans and Saharan tribes

 2- Treaties and colonial records recognizing Morocco’s territorial integrity and its control over the Saharan provinces

 3- Morocco’s efforts to help liberate the territory from Spanish colonial rule after 1956.”

 Dr. Bennis pointed out that the history of the Sahara is riddled with legal and political disarray.